7

 The Philosophy behind Portfolio Evaluation

-• COLLECT: Over the quarter, students work on various assignment sequences—a sequence consists of several “short” assignments (generally two to three pages in length) that provide an opportunity to practice and build the skills they will need in order to successfully complete a “major” assignment (of five to seven pages).
+• COMPILE: Over the quarter, students work on various assignment sequences—a sequence consists of several “short” assignments (generally two to three pages in length) that provide an opportunity to practice and build the skills they will need in order to successfully complete a “major” assignment (of five to seven pages).
 These sequences run through approximately eight weeks of the quarter.

-• REFLECT: In their reflection for the portfolio, students assess their own writing in terms of the course outcomes.
+• REFLECT: In their reflection(s) for the portfolio, students assess their own writing in terms of the course outcomes.
 Students develop their meta-cognition—which research in composition studies has shown to be a skill that transfers to new writing situations—by reflecting on how the selected writing assignments act as “evidence” to showcase their successful demonstration and fulfillment of the course outcomes.

 The best reason to use portfolios in the writing classroom is consistency with our belief that revision and reflection are key elements of developing a mindful and effective writing practice.
 If we teach in a process-based classroom, in which revision is emphasized, then we present our students with a contradiction when we grade individual assignments.
 Portfolios honor process and revision.
-Additionally, our students would be likely to receive grades that do not reflect their development over the course of a quarter.
-For instance, if a student received a 2.5 on the first assignment and 4.0 on her second, her average would be 3.3.
-But doesn’t the grade on the second assignment suggest that she has come much further in her ability to demonstrate the outcomes?
-(Though you can focus on what you have taught “so far” when grading, this is often difficult.)
-By grading primarily on what a student can do at the end of the quarter, we avoid penalizing them for what they weren’t yet able to do at the start of the quarter.
-Another reason for using portfolios is the opportunity portfolios provide for students to reflect on and assess their performance in light of established learning outcomes; such self-reflection on one’s thinking (or metacognition) is a crucial part of one’s ability to adapt to and write effectively in various contexts.
-A final reason for using portfolios has to do with our role as coaches rather than as evaluators.
-Most writing teachers prefer to function as coaches, as composition scholar Peter Elbow calls it.
-Judging is deferred in a portfolio evaluation curriculum and is instead replaced by guidance and critical feedback throughout the quarter.
-We will discuss these different types of evaluation in more detail in English 567.
+Without this portfolio model, our students would be likely to receive grades that do not reflect their development over the course of a quarter.
+For instance, if a student received a 2.5 on the first assignment and 4.0 on their second, their average would be 3.3.
+But, viewed through another lens, the grade on the second assignment may suggest that the student has grown in her ability to demonstrate the PWR 100-level course outcomes.
+By grading primarily on what a student reveals of their work at the end of the quarter, we avoid penalizing them for what they weren’t yet able to do at the start of the quarter.

 Building the Portfolio: What Does It Include?